The Best Fitness and Wellness Tips for Every Bride

 The earlier you decide on your workout plan and put it into effect, the better.
 Then, you can actually focus on all the good you’re doing for your body instead of trying to reach a goal that may not be attainable and getting stressed out.
 Bridal fitness expert Doug Rice recommends leaving yourself a little wiggle room on either side.
 "We can all lose focus at times and might have a few bad days—or weeks!"

 Setting a big fitness goal can help keep you motivated, but be careful.
 If you aim too high, you'll only be setting yourself up for failure and frustration.
 "Not every bride must be a size two on her wedding day," says Cynthia Conde, celeb trainer and author of Bridal Bootcamp.
 You need to realistically evaluate what your ideal weight and body shape should be and if you're capable of getting there in a healthy way.
 Once you have an attainable goal in mind, be prepared to do the amount of work in the time it’ll take to reach it.

 3. Know What It Takes

 Rice recommends a minimum of three to four 30-minute sessions of cardio per week and the same amount of strength training, though that amount will need to be adjusted depending on your goals.
 If you have more than 15 pounds to lose, Rice says, you'll need to kick your cardio up to five or six times per week.
-Relax—cardio can be anything from going for a run to jogging, brisk walks and cycling, which is much easier on joints and makes you less prone to injuries, Doyle adds.
+Relax—cardio can be anything from going for a run to jogging, brisk walks and cycling, which is much easier on joints and makes you less prone to injuries.
 Find something you enjoy so you'll be more likely to keep it up.
 And remember: If you continue to do what you've always done, you'll continue to get the results you've always gotten, Rice says.
 Want to make more progress?
 Then prepare to push yourself a bit harder.